 Many countries in the European Union are introducing electronic invoicing.
 In some cases, the law requires invoices to be electronically issued in order to be sent to the public administration.
 In other cases, a private company may manage its invoicing through an electronic document exchange network and request that you send them an electronic invoice.
 You should bear in mind that there are different formats and networks to send the invoice, which may vary depending on the receiver or the country.

 There is no specific regulation regarding the invoice language.
 Therefore, you can issue invoices both in your language and in your customer’s language.
 An interesting solution is to create invoices using an application that facilitates the management in both languages.
-B2Brouter allows you to create invoices in your own language, keep them and manage them in your language, but send them in the receiver’s language.
+B2Brouter is a free invoice generator that allows you to create electronic invoices in your own language, keep them and manage them in your language, but send them in the receiver’s language.

 As you can see, there are several aspects that you need to take into account when sending invoices to other countries.
-B2Brouter is an online tool that helps you to decrease the difficulty of these operations and allows you to manage all your invoicing, issued and received, at national and international level.
+B2Brouter is an online invoice generator that helps you to decrease the difficulty of these operations and allows you to manage all your einvoicing, issued and received, at national and international level.

-Sign up for free and start invoicing now!
+Sign up for free and start einvoicing now!

 Over 100,000 companies use B2Brouter.Sign up